Skip to main content

 Open

 The Army concurred with this recommendation.
 The Army has not yet implemented this recommendation.
-In a November 2023 status update, the Army stated that this recommendation would be addressed through a future enterprise operations, analytics, and data management platform.
-The Army provided an estimated completion date of January 31st, 2024 for this effort.
+In a May 2024 status update, the Army stated that this recommendation would be addressed through a future enterprise operations, analytics, and data management platform.
+The Army provided an estimated completion date of June 2024 for this effort.
+As of December 2024, the Army has not provided an update on the status of its efforts.
+We will update the status of this recommendation once we determine what actions the Army has taken.

 Department of the Navy The Secretary of the Navy should ensure the Surgeon General develops and implements a consistent clinical readiness assessment process for wartime medical skills maintenance to identify and address gaps in training.
 (Recommendation 22)